How long does it take to drive around Madeira? That’s ultimately up to you.

 It’s certainly a unique experience- the “pools” were formed over millennia by volcanic activity, and give you the ability to swim in calm, clear waters without sacrificing the natural aspect of the experience.

-There are two pools to choose from: one is free and more natural, and the other costs €3/person but has more amenities, including steps into the pools and more space to lay down and relax- certainly a better option if you have young children.
+There are two pools to choose from: one is free and more natural; the other costs €3/person but has more amenities, including steps into the pools and more space to lay down and relax- certainly a better option if you have young children.

 Bring snorkels!
 There’s plenty to see in these pools.